LorenzoPecorari/iot_project/code/central/README.md

 Air module has to give values on air quality, with an high range of values.
 For this reason, the output is taken on <i>analogic output</i> of the module.

-Thermistor is a resistence with a value that changes with of little temperature changement of the place where is located.
+Thermistor is a resistence with a value that changes with little temperature changement of the place where is located.
 To detect this changement, thermistor has of its pin connect tho ESP pin.

 The leds report a visual average of data sampled.
 They are four, two for air values and two for temperature: